What Is A Port?

 Ports are available in a variety of shapes and sizes depending on your treatment needs.

-Did you know
+Did you know?

 If you are receiving an infusion treatment, it may involve frequent injections or infusions of medication and other fluids directly into the bloodstream.
 The treatment may also require that blood samples be withdrawn.
 An implanted port may help to decrease the discomfort of these procedures.
-Ask your doctor if a port is right for you.
+Ask your healthcare provider if a port is right for you.